 Preparing you for your future career in the global graduate jobs market shapes your student experience from the day that you enrol.
 Alongside our industry-engaged approach to teaching, we have a dedicated, award-winning Careers team to support you throughout your time at Lincoln and beyond.

 Lincoln graduates have gone on to secure jobs at major companies and organisations around the world, including the BBC, Rolls-Royce, Siemens, Boots, GSK, Lloyds Bank, and Rockstar Games.
-91% of the University of Lincoln’s most recent graduates were in work or further study within 15 months of finishing their course, and more than 70% were working in highly skilled employment, according to the Graduate Outcomes survey 2017/18.

 At the University of Lincoln, our dedicated and award-winning team of employability and careers professionals are here to help you develop the knowledge, skills, confidence, and experience needed to kick-start your chosen career.